A diffusion model for light scattering in ejecta: Photon Doppler Velocimetry, spectrograms and radiative transfer

 Next, we need an equation governing the evolution of the specific intensity in ejecta.
 It is given by a generalized RTE~\cite{don_jayamanne_characterization_2024}

-with $v_E$ the energy velocity, $\ell_e$ the extinction mean free path and $p$ the generalized phase function.
+with $v_E$ the energy velocity, $\ell_e$ the extinction mean free path, $\ell_s$ the scattering mean free path and $p$ the generalized phase function.
+In the phase function, $\bm{u}'$ and $\omega'$ are the incident direction and frequency, respectively, and $\bm{u}$ and $\omega$ are the scattered direction and frequency, respectively.
 Equation~(\ref{rte}) takes into account the specificities of ejecta such as statistical inhomogeneity, polydispersity and the motion of the particles in the ejecta.

 We assume in the following that the ejecta is composed of spherical particles of different radii with an inhomogeneous number density depending on position and time.
-In this case, the extinction mean free path $\ell_e$ is defined as
+In this case, the extinction mean free path $\ell_e$ is given by

 where $\rho(\bm{r},t)$ is the number density of particles at position $\bm{r}$ and time $t$ and $\sigma_{e}(a,\omega)$ is the extinction cross-section of a particle with radius $a$ at frequency $\omega$. $h(\bm{r},t,a)$ is the size distribution at position $\bm{r}$ and time $t$.
 The scattering mean free path $\ell_s$ and the generalized phase function $p$ are defined as